joaomlopes/auto-counter-hw-ext/README.md

 Click on the top left button "Load unpacked" and choose the location of the folder.
 Click [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) for more details.

 The extension will show up on the extensions page and you're ready to start using it.

+## Constraints

+To avoid increment when navigating back and forth on already reviewed homeworks, in case there's a resubmission and that resubmission is in the last 10 min, then it won't increment the counter automatically.
+If it's older than 10min, it'll increment the counter.